ewh4l/eric8979/README.md

-# 🐋 Welcome to Eric Whale's page

-## 😎 Bio
+<h1> 🐋 Hi!
+I'm Eric Whale. </h1>

-I am a University Student major in Computer Engineering.
+<p>I am a Computer Engineering student.
 I do personal projects and post them on GitHub.
-I love learning new things, so it's always fun to learn new languages and frameworks for my projects.
-I haven't decided on a field to focus on yet, but since I have many ideas that require a website/app, I have a skill set of a full-stack developer (specifics down below). <br>
+I love learning new things.
+I haven't decided on a field to focus on yet, but since I have many ideas that require a website/app, I have a skill set of a full-stack developer (specifics down below). </p>

-## 🧑‍💻 Skill Set
+---

 - JavaScript/TypeScript, Python
 - Mern stack